 Ivelin M. Dimitrov, CFA.
 Mr. Dimitrov has been our chief investment officer and the chief investment officer of our investment adviser since August 2011, and served as co-chief investment officer in these capacities since November 2010 and June 2010, respectively.
 He is also a partner of our investment adviser and serves on its investment committee.
 Mr. Dimitrov has over six years of experience structuring small and mid-cap transactions.
 Mr. Dimitrov joined our investment adviser in May 2005 and is responsible for the evaluation of new investment opportunities, deal structuring and portfolio monitoring, in addition to managing the investment adviser's associate and analyst team.
-In addition, Mr. Dimitrov is the chairman of the investment adviser's internal valuation committee.
 He has substantial experience in financial analysis, valuation and investment research.
 Mr. Dimitrov graduated from the Carroll Graduate School of Management at Boston College with an M.S. in Finance and has a B.S. in Business Administration from the University of Maine.
 He is also a holder of the Chartered Financial Analyst designation.